-- + The Mbox Designer license has a limit of 12 NDI inputs, the Studio/Studio+ license has 8, and the Mini license has 4. - + If an NDI input index is selected on a layer and the source is not sending a stream, nothing will be visible on the layer. - + If an NDI input index is selected on a layer and no matching input source is configured, nothing will be visible on the layer. - + NDI inputs are displayed at the same resolution as they are sent from the source device. - Mbox can accept either of the NDI standard's YUV or BGRA input pixel formats and will switch automatically between the two formats. - + Mbox cannot send or receive NDI using multicast and works best with standard Single TCP. - + Mbox can work with an NDI Discovery Server, configured through the NDI Access Manager application.
+- + The Mbox Designer license has a limit of 12 NDI inputs, the Studio/Studio+ license has 8, and the Mini license has 4. - + If an NDI input index is selected on a layer and the source is not sending a stream, nothing will be visible on the layer. - + If an NDI input index is selected on a layer and no matching input source is configured, nothing will be visible on the layer. - + NDI inputs are displayed at the same resolution as they are sent from the source device. - + Mbox can accept either of the NDI standard's YUV or BGRA input pixel formats and will switch automatically between the two formats.
+When an NDI signal switches formats, there may be a brief pause in the display of frames, therefore switching formats mid-stream should be avoided whenever possible. - + Mbox cannot send or receive NDI using multicast and works best with standard Single TCP. - + Mbox can work with an NDI Discovery Server, configured through the NDI Access Manager application.
 However, the Discovery Server must run on a separate computer, which must be a PC, not a Mac. - + If using the same NDI input on more than one layer, always use the Layer Copy functionality rather than reselecting the same NDI input index on the additional layer(s). - + If an NDI stream is intentionally turned off by the source, any layer using that stream will immediately show no imagery.
 But if the stream between the source and the Mbox computer fails, the default action is for the last-received frame from the NDI source to remain visible for two seconds, after which the layer will display nothing.
 The Hold Dropped NDI Source preference may be used to cause the last-received frame to be displayed continuously, until the layer's Folder.
 File index is changed.